aeonSolutions/PCB-Prototyping-Catalogue/Fully-Tested-Working-PCB-Catalogue/README.md

 **What is included:**
 - access to the private repository
-- download KiCad projct files
+- unlimited download of KiCad project files
 - open issue tickets
-- PCB revision updates & notifications.
+- access to future PCB revision, updates & notifications.

 To gain access click on any of the sponsorship buttons available on this page (top menu, or bottom of the page) and transfer a one time fee listed for a specific private PCB repository.
 Dont forget to include the PCB Design you want access to.